-Once your child is located and returned home, you'll want to do as much as possible to prevent a future recurrence.
-If you previously had joint custody, and the other parent took the child, they violated the court custody order and denied you your custody rights.
-Parental child abduction is a very serious violation and likely will damage the abducting parent's standing in family law court and could lead to a temporary or even permanent elimination of their custody rights.
-Of course, this will vary by state, judge, and family.
+Once your child is located and returned home, you'll want to prevent a recurrence.
+Parental child abduction is a very serious offense.
+It will damage the abducting parent's standing in a family law court.
+If you previously had joint custody, that parent could lose custody rights.
+Of course, this will vary by state, judge, and family circumstances.

 Enforcing Child Custody Orders